It was 9:00am in Baghdad, the temperature was already 28 C!

 Pedro and I agreed that an emergency dose of injected steroids (hydrocortisone) could work as a substitute for the nebuliser.
 But before the Ministry of Health doctor could prescribe it, a lady came over, with an ampule of “PulmiCort” – the exact medication we needed!

-As a person, I was touched by such collateral beauties and humanities in the middle of the COVID crisis, another level of solidarity and care between strangers who met in the worst of circumstances.
+As a person, I was touched by such collateral beauties and humanity in the middle of the COVID-19 crisis, another level of solidarity and care between strangers who met in the worst of circumstances.

 The top image shows the COVID ICU at Al-Kindy Hospital.
 Please note that it does not depict the patient described in this post.